Transfer to Northern Vermont University.

 The path to your goals isn’t always a straight line.
 But at Northern Vermont University, you can find your direction and follow it.

 Each of our beautiful hilltop campuses and our distance learning program NVU Online offer a haven for community, collaboration, and opportunity.
-You’ll make new friends and work with dedicated faculty who are experts in their fields.
+Here, you’ll make new friends and work with dedicated faculty who are experts in their fields.
 You’ll discover how you’ll make your impact, and gain the experience and knowledge to graduate ready for your career.

 How to Apply

-To transfer to Northern Vermont University, please follow these simple steps.
+To transfer to NVU, please follow these simple steps.